cnielly/prototypical-networks-omniglot/README.md

 [Image of the matrix representation: one line = one classe, Ns columns of support images, Nq of query images]

+### Step 1: embed the images

+First, we need to transform the images into vectors.
+This step is called the embedding, and is performed thanks to an "Image2Vector" model, which is a Convolutional Neural Network (CNN) based architecture.

+### Step 2: compute class prototypes

+This step is similar to K-means clustering (unsupervised learning) were a cluster is represented by its centroid.
+The embeddings of the support set images are averaged to form a class prototype.

+$c_{k} = sum{} $

+S<sub>k</sub> denotes the set of examples labeled with class k.

+The prototype of a class can be seen as the representative of the class.

 ## II.
 The Omniglot Dataset